2013 Infiniti G37 Interior

 - "The G37 sedan seats five, though the rear center position is uncomfortable." -- Cars.com (2012 sedan)

-In general, reviewers appreciate the Infiniti G’s standard electronic features, saying that the stereo, climate and navigation systems are among the easiest to use.
+In general, reviewers appreciate the Infiniti G37’s standard electronic features, saying that the stereo, climate and navigation systems are easy to use.
 They particularly like the optional Bose sound system, especially in the convertible.

 - "We're also fond of the G's controls.
 The iPod interface is among the best available, while the audio, climate and navigation systems are easy to operate.
 The available Bose stereo is particularly impressive as well." -- Edmunds (coupe)